The U.S. Army Corps of Engineers Jacksonville District’s present beach restoration project in Miami Beach has its roots in the previous millennium.

 The present renourishment project is being conducted along four critically eroded sections of the shoreline through a $40.4 million contract that was awarded July 30, 2021.
 The federal government is funding the entire cost of the renourishment.

-Between today and its projected completion next summer, the Corps will have placed approximately 835,000 cubic yards of beach quality sand along some 11,400 linear feet of the Miami Beach shoreline.
+By its projected completion in summer 2023, the Corps will have placed approximately 835,000 cubic yards of beach quality sand along some 11,400 linear feet of the Miami Beach shoreline.
 The beach restoration will help reduce potential economic, environmental and infrastructure damage that may be caused by future tropical storms and hurricanes.